How to Change

 “Katy was FANTASTIC!
 Our audience really enjoyed her content with our attendee survey giving her a 90% "top two" score, which is 90% of respondents gave her the highest or second-highest rating.
 In addition, Katy was a real pleasure to work with preparing for and at the event.
 I know our speaker manager was just raving about her.
 Please give my best to Katy and I hope we can work with The Lavin Agency again in the future.”1st Global

 Employee and customer choices are heavily dependent on context.
-Katherine Milkman, an expert in the ways we consider options and make decisions, understands this from her extensive research studying these populations as a behavioral economist.
+Katy Milkman, an expert in the ways we consider options and make decisions, understands this from her extensive research studying these populations as a behavioral economist.
 ‘Choice architecture,’ or simply the way in which a choice is presented (on screens and in person) can thus be an extremely valuable tool for improving employee outcomes and consumer choices.

 In this informative keynote, Milkman teaches audiences how to make use of the malleability in how choices are made to influence behavior for the better, providing insights about how to encourage improved decisions—online, at work, and at home.
 Covering the basics of wise choice architecture, nudges that have been proven to increase the likelihood of optimal decisions, and actionable takeaways tailored for your business or organization, Milkman leads a funny, fast-paced, and practical talk about how we can guide employee and customer behavior in the most helpful ways possible.